 While the TLAC term sheet sets out the core features of internal TLAC in relation to quantum, triggers and eligibility of instruments, CMG authorities will need to consider a number of technical and practical issues as they develop and implement internal TLAC mechanisms.

-This document sets out high-level guiding principles to assist CMG authorities in the implementation of internal TLAC mechanisms consistent with the TLAC standard.
+This consultative document proposes a set of high-level guiding principles to assist CMG authorities in the implementation of internal TLAC mechanisms consistent with the TLAC standard.

 The guiding principles cover: